While sometimes forgotten by the troves of travelers to Italy, Bologna is beautiful, charming, and delicious.

-Genuine ragu alla bolognese is very different than the Bolognese (or meat) sauce we know of in the states.
-This traditional ragu alla bolognese sauce is a slow-cooked and involves onion, celery and carrot, different types of minced or finely chopped meat, white wine, milk, and very small amount of tomato concentrate.
+Genuine ragu alla bolognese is different from the Bolognese (or meat) sauce we know of in the states.
+This traditional ragu alla bolognese sauce is slow-cooked.
+It involves onion, celery, and carrot, different types of minced or finely chopped meat, white wine, milk, and a tiny amount of tomato concentrate.
 Traditionally ragu alla bolognese is paired with tagliatelle, a flat, ribbon-like egg pasta.
 My favorite tagliatelle alla bolognese in the city is from Trattoria Mariposa.

 Tortellini en Brodo

-The ring-shaped (or belly button-shaped depending on who you ask) stuffed pasta known as tortellini was born in Bologna and traditionally Bolognese people eat it in a bowl of broth and topped with a lot of Parmigiano-Reggiano.
+Depending on who you ask, the ring-shaped (or belly button-shaped) stuffed pasta, known as tortellini, was born in Bologna.
+Traditionally, Bolognese people eat it in a bowl of broth and topped with a lot of Parmigiano-Reggiano.
 The best tortellini en brodo in the city is from Trattoria Anna Maria.
 They have been making their prized tortellini by hand for over thirty years.

 Lasagne Verde alla Bolognese

-When you travel to Bologna you don't want to merely look for lasagna but more specifically lasagna verde.
-A layered pasta dish made with sheets of spinach pasta, cheese, and ragu alla bolognese, when done well, lasagna verde it isn’t too cheesy or too saucy - just simple, layered, and satiating.
+When you travel to Bologna, you don’t want to merely look for lasagna but, more specifically, lasagna Verde.
+It is a layered pasta dish made with sheets of spinach pasta, cheese, and ragu alla bolognese.
+When done well, lasagna Verde isn’t too cheesy or saucy – just simply layered and satiating.
 You can find this classic pasta dish anywhere in town, so it is always a good bet.

 Tortelloni Burro e Salvia

-Larger than the better-known tortellini pasta, tortelloni are classically served with butter and sage.
+Snag the traditional dish of tortelloni burro e salvia at pretty much any trattoria in town or at my favorite contemporary eatery, Bottega Portici.
+More significant than the better-known tortellini pasta, tortelloni is classically served with butter and sage.
 Does it get more comforting than this?
-Snag the traditional dish of tortelloni burro e salvia at pretty much any trattoria in town or at my favorite contemporary eatery, Bottega Portici.

-In the states we’re used Lambrusco being a a sweet, dessert-like wine.
-But in Emilia-Romagna you can find it in its true form: as a dry, frothy, slightly sparkling deep red wine.
+In the states, we’re used to Lambrusco being a sweet, dessert-like wine.
+But in Emilia-Romagna, you can find it in its proper form: a dry, bubbly, slightly sparkling deep red wine.
 Good Lambrusco wine can be found almost anywhere in Bologna.
-Most restaurants even serve a house carafe of Lambrusco which I highly recommend getting.
+Most restaurants even serve a house carafe of Lambrusco, which I highly recommend getting.